 Knights were expected to be armed and armored, which means that throughout the 12th century they would be expected to provide their own chainmail hauberk, coif and mittens, and chainmail chausses for their legs.
-In addition, they would need a helmet, a long sword, dagger and optionally a mace or axe.
+In addition, they would need a helmet, a sword, dagger and optionally a mace or axe.
 Lances, on the other hand, were relatively cheap, “throw away” weapons that the lord would provide or could be purchased as needed.

 So far, all is as it would have been in the West, including the large number of “household” or mercenary knights.
 However, the Kingdom of Jerusalem was unique in that activities and income sources not usually associated with feudal service were also often subject to military service obligations.
 Thus, for example, Baldwin d’Ibelin owed four knights service to the crown in exchange for the right to rent out grazing land to the Bedouins.
 More common, income from customs duties, tariffs and other royal sources of income could be “enfeoffed” on a nobleman/knight in exchange for feudal service.
 In the prosperous coastal towns of Outremer, there were many such “money-fiefs” with a military obligation.

 While great lords, like Baldwin d’Ibelin, might hold multiple fiefs, they could only personally fulfill the obligation for one knight, which meant that a lord enjoying the income of a fief — whether from grazing Bedouins or customs duties — had to spend some of his income to hire as many trained and fully equipped “knights” (think fighting unit) as he owed.
 These knights would be drawn from the younger sons and brothers of fellow barons or from landless armed pilgrims, willing to stay in the Holy Land, but would like his landed knights be viewed as “vassals.”